mech/Notes/CSS/OOCSS_BEM.md

-# OOCSS, SMACSS, BEM, SUIT, CSS Modules
+# OOCSS, SMACSS, BEM, SUIT, ITCSS, CSS Modules

 > Yes, in some ways, everything is just a component if you look at it the right way.